FAQs

 How much lead time will I have before my child transitions from one age group to the next?

 We try to provide families as much lead time as possible; for transitions occurring during our Enrollment Period (June 1 to September 30 of each year), we try to begin informing families as soon as late May.
-At other times during the year, you will be emailed no less than two weeks before the transition starts.
+At other times during the year, you will be emailed no less than three weeks before the transition starts.

 It would be appropriate for you to start casually talking to your child about the move no more than two weeks ahead of the transition date.
 (Remember, “next week” is a time concept that young children have not yet fully acquired.)
 We also recommend that you talk to your child’s current teacher about other ways to prepare your child since each child adapts to change in their own way.